nsjethani/UnifyIDCodingChallenge/README.md

 - An RSA key pair (We would discourage you from implementing your own textbook keypair implementation based on exponents and GCD, 100 points)

 **I have completed RGB bitmap picture of 128x128 pixels**

+I have generated 128X3 random numbers to generate the image.
+This can be done via generating 128X128X3 random numbers , aa different pixel(Reg,Green,Blue) value for each pixel, the code of which has been commented in the source code as I had used my daily quota from random.org